ff0000-ad-tech/wp-creative-server/README.md

 [CS Frontend Development](#cs-frontend-development)

-Configurable interface designed to simplify the process of building properly packaged, highly optimized, technically respectable banner campaigns.

-## Getting Started
+# Getting Started

 <a name="getting-started"></a>

-We recommend you start with ["a working template"](https://github.com/ff0000-ad-tech/tmpl-standard-base/blob/master/README.md).
+We recommend you start with [a working template](https://github.com/ff0000-ad-tech/tmpl-standard-base).
 Once you have a feel for the eco-system, adapt CS as needed to your process.

-## Features
+# Features

 <a name="features"></a>